jbgordon85/fixBasecampFiles/README.md

 are the only thing retained.
 They are sorted chronologically, the timestamps are all converted to Kenya time (3 hrs ahead of UTC), and only the columns that are of interest to me remain.

+Despite the name "fixBasecampFiles", this package knows how to read files exported from Garmin's Mapsource, too.